Skip to main content

 $ nctl create app go-example --hosts=custom.host.example.com

-With nctl you can also update your custom host names after the application was created:
+With nctl, you can also update your custom host names after the application was created:

 $ nctl update app go-example --hosts=custom.host.example.com,other.custom.host.example.com